 Six Colleagues Celebrate 20 Years of Service to AUC

 Nearly 400 students, staff, and faculty came out to celebrate AUC’s 40th Anniversary during a special reception on Saturday night.
-The evening—and this year—marked numerous milestones for the university, including the 10th year of Community Action Day and the 20th anniversary of our campus opening in Sint Maarten.
+The evening—and this year—marked numerous milestones for the university, including the 10th year of Community Action Day and the 20th the anniversary of our campus opening in Sint Maarten.
 It also represented a landmark professional year for six colleagues who surpassed 20 years of employment with AUC:

 - Patrick Graham – Maintenance Technician II

 - Ronnie Graneau – Maintenance Technician II

 - Lorna Hart – Housekeeper/Cleaner

 - Emmanuel “Africa” Bazil – Groundskeeper

 - Neville “Top Secret” Greenaway – Maintenance Supervisor

 During her welcome remarks, Dr. Heidi Chumley, AUC Executive Dean, honored the veteran colleagues and presented each with a 20-Year Service Appreciation Award.